-3.2 DIARY ENTRIES
+3.1 DIARY ENTRIES

-The candidate's feelings BEFORE and AFTER delivering the acceptance speech.
+The candidate's feelings BEFORE and AFTER travelling by air.

-- There must be two diary entries with two different times / dates. - The entries must express the candidates' feelings before and after delivering the acceptance speech to club members. - The diary entries must be written in the first person. - The language should be simple and informal. - The tone must reflect suitable emotions.
+- There must be two diary entries with two different times. - The entries must express the candidate's feelings before and after the flight. - The diary entries must be written in the first person. - The language should be simple and informal. - The tone must reflect suitable emotions. - The language may be formal or informal, but slang or colloquialism is not allowed.